-Walking atop the UNESCO protected walls of the old city is considered one of the best things to do in Jerusalem.
-Follow the Ramparts walk trail as you proceed along the 1km route around the city.
+One of the best things to do in Jerusalem is to walk along the top of the UNESCO protected walls of the old city.
+Follow the Ramparts walk trail along the 1km route around the city.

-From here you can enjoy some incredible views and photo opportunities.
-This also really gives some perspective as to precisely how small the city of Jerusalem was centuries ago.
+You can enjoy some incredible views and photo opportunities from up here.
+Modern-day Jerusalem has expanded well beyond the old town and the city walls.
+Venturing up here really gives some perspective as to precisely how small the city was centuries ago.

 Shop at the Mahane Yehuda Market

 The Mahane Yehuda market is the largest market or “shuk” in Jerusalem.
-Nestled between Aggripas and Jaffa Streets in the “new” part of town, Mahane Yehuda is home to over 250 vendors.
+It is nestled between the streets of Aggripas and Jaffa in the “new” part of town.

-The various stalls here sell everything from fresh fruits and vegetables, to traditional delicacies and Middle Eastern spices.
-I recommend sampling some of the spiced, mixed nuts or the sweet halva.
+Over 250 vendors set up their stalls here every morning.
+They sell everything from fresh fruits and vegetables, to traditional delicacies and Middle Eastern spices.
+Take this opportunity to sample some of the spiced, mixed nuts or the sweet halva.

-Mahane Yehuda market is a fascinating place for people watching, especially if you come right before Shabbat as local women pick up the ingredients for their Shabbat dinner.
-Those interested in doing so can take a food tour of the area.
+Mahane Yehuda market is a fascinating place for people-watching, especially if you come right before Shabbat.
+At this time, local women pick up the ingredients for their Shabbat dinner.

 The Temple Mount and Al Aqsa Mosque